Topological Hopf algebras and their Hopf-cyclic cohomology

 \subsection{Hopf-cyclic cohomology of $\Fc^\infty(G_2)\tacl U(\Fg_1)$}

-\ni In this subsection we shall identify the (periodic) Hopf-cyclic cohomology of the Hopf algebra $\Fc^\infty(G_2)\tacl U(\Fg_1)$ of Example \ref{example-top-F-U} with the Lie algebra cohomology of $\Fg_1\bi \Fg_2 $ relative to $\Fk$, the maximal compact subalgebra of $\Fg_2$.
-For the construction of a MPI $(\d,\s)$ over a bicrossed product Hopf algebra, we refer the reader to \cite[Thm.
-3.2]{RangSutl}.
+\ni In this subsection we shall identify the (periodic) Hopf-cyclic cohomology of the Hopf algebra $\Fc^\infty(G_2)\tacl U(\Fg_1)$ with the Lie algebra cohomology of $\Fg_1\bi \Fg_2 $ relative to $\Fk$, the maximal compact subalgebra of $\Fg_2$, via a van Est type isomorphism.

 \begin{theorem} Let $(G_1,G_2)$ be a matched pair of Lie groups, with Lie algebras $(\Fg_1,\Fg_2)$.
 Then the periodic Hopf-cyclic cohomology of the Hopf algebra $\Fc^\infty(G_2)\tacl U(\Fg_1)$ with coefficients in the canonical MPI ${}^\s k_\d$ is isomorphic with the Lie algebra cohomology, with trivial coefficients, of $\Fg_1\bi\Fg_2$ relative to the maximal compact Lie subalgebra $\Fk$ of $\Fg_2$.
 In short,